terotests/VirtualManWeek/NOTES.md

 Couple of issues noticed:

+- ✅ FIXED: Editing the modes is now possible in the "Manage Modes" and "Edit selected" where you can change tha name.
+If node is renames: all the modes stored in to the time_entries table should also be renamed.
+Also, before renaming, it should be checked that the name is unique in case insensitive manner and also after removing spaces ( trimming ), so "Abc" and " abc" should be the same name and renaming the mode to the same name should never be allowed.
+In that case there should be error dialog saying that can not change the name to mode which already exists in the database.

+  - Created `rename_mode_everywhere()` function in models.py that updates both modes table and time_entries table
+  - Created `check_mode_name_conflict()` function for robust name validation (case-insensitive, trimmed)
+  - Updated mode dialog's edit functionality to use new validation and renaming
+  - When renaming a mode, all existing time entries using that mode are automatically updated
+  - Error dialog shows clear message about name conflicts with case-insensitive/trimmed comparison
+  - Success dialog confirms that time entries have been updated automatically
+  - Improved validation also applied to adding new modes

 - ✅ FIXED: I would like to have a Dialog where I could have a menu item "Edit hours" where I can have all the recordings for today and then I can edit the recorded time for each entry so that if I make the time "less" then 1) if next recorded time starts immediately after the time ( 3 min considered thresold ) then move the next time slot to start earlier, for example if I have forgotten some mode on for 1 hour and then switch to second mode, which was the real work I was doing,I can adjust the first recording to end earlier and at the sime time the next recording will be automatically moved to start a bit earlier the same amount.

   - Created `EditHoursDialog` class in `edit_hours_dialog.py`